 It's more likely that your powerline adapter is affected by electrical interference from other household objects such as your fridge, washing machine or dishwasher.
 Powerline adapters are known for causing interference to shortwave radio reception.

 Powerline networking tends to give a pretty stable connection, but doesn't always give you the fastest speeds.
 There is always going to be some loss of speed as the signal travels through an electrical circuit.

 What distance do powerline adapters work up to?

-Powerline adapters generally work up to a distance of 200 metres, but both ends must be connected to the same electrical circuit.
+Powerline adapters generally work up to a distance of 300 metres (984 feet), but both ends must be connected to the same electrical circuit.